 Lawyers and the schools that produce them must begin thinking through this challenge of redistributing legal labor.
 We must organize collective action to refuse to participate in constitutional violations caused by enormous caseloads and inadequate investigative resources that plague nearly every American indigent defense system.
 We must also work to create better models for legal careers, using law schools to help create well-resourced spaces for graduates to work together as a new vanguard of lawyers who make a living by vindicating the rights of marginalized people until a system predicated on those violations can no longer exist.

 Legal academics, judges, and lawyers of conscience must take up this two-pronged challenge: we must bring intellectual rigor to legal discourse and doctrine on these issues, and we must use the energy that animates our bodies to ensure that the legal system looks in practice as it appears in our scrolls and on our marble monuments.

-* Alec Karakatsanis is the Co-Founder of Equal Justice Under Law, a non-profit civil rights organization based in Washington, D.C.
+* Alec Karakatsanis is the Founder and Executive Director of Civil Rights Corps, a non-profit civil rights organization based in Washington, D.C.
 He is a 2008 graduate of Harvard Law School, where he served as a Supreme Court Chair of the Harvard Law Review.
 He is also the author of The Human Lawyer, 34 N.Y.U.
 Rev. L. & Soc.
 Change 563 (2010).